Skip to main content

 #2.
 Local Options for South Africa and Africa:

-You can leave a comment below together with your evidence like a photo or video
+You can leave a comment below, together with your evidence, like a photo or video

 Start with the South African Astronomical Observatory (SAAO) for astronomical queries or the South African Civil Aviation Authority (SACAA) if it involves potential aviation hazards.
 You can visit their websites or contact them directly.

-In other African countries, reach out to local institutions like universities with astronomy departments, science centres, or organizations such as the African Association for Space Exploration.
+In other African countries, reach out to local institutions like universities with astronomy departments, science centres, or organisations such as the African Association for Space Exploration.
 In Nigeria, for example, you might contact the National Space Research and Development Agency (NASRDA).
 These groups often welcome public input and can provide guidance.

 #3.
 International Platforms For Reporting: